Tenor horn: Players

 The tenor horn as a serious solo instrument was first entertained in the 1970s by Gordon Higginbottom, a horn player with Black Dyke Mills.
 Brass band composers began writing pieces for him, culminating in his 1978 performance of Eric Ball's September Fantasy in the Royal Albert Hall.
 In 1996 Sheona White, horn player in the Yorkshire Building Society Band, won the BBC Radio 2 Young Musician Award.
 She has since made recordings of most of the band solo repertoire, including the tenor horn concerto by Derek Bourgeois, and newly commissioned works in 2023 for tenor horn and string orchestra.

-Welsh tenor horn soloist Owen Farr, professor of tenor horn at the Royal Northern College of Music, has tutored several young musicians, including the German hornist Anabel Voigt, who has recorded arrangements (including the Strauss Horn Concerto No. 2) and new works for tenor horn with piano, strings, and brass band.
+Welsh tenor horn soloist Owen Farr, professor of tenor horn at the Royal Northern College of Music, has tutored several young musicians, including the German hornist Anabel Voigt, who has recorded arrangements, including the Horn Concerto No. 2 by Richard Strauss and new works for tenor horn with piano, strings, and brass band.
 Flemish tenor horn virtuoso Tim De Maeseneer has commissioned and recorded concertos for tenor horn by Jan van der Roost, Thierry Deleruyelle, and Edward Gregson.

 In jazz, tenor horn is sometimes used by trumpeters as a doubling instrument, and was played by Humphrey Lyttelton and Mercer Ellington.
-British jazz musician and composer Django Bates performs mainly on tenor horn.
+British jazz musician and composer Django Bates performs mainly on tenor horn when not playing keyboards.
 The English singer and painter Kate Westbrook also plays tenor horn, collaborating and recording with her husband Mike Westbrook's various ensembles including The Orckestra (1977–78) and The Village Band since the early 2000s.

 Repertoire

-The tenor horn has not appeared in the symphony orchestra, where its place is taken by the French horn.
-It is a fixture of brass bands in Britain and the Commonwealth, and sometimes used in concert bands as a replacement for the French horn.
-Publishers of concert band music often provide the French horn parts transposed into E♭ for the tenor horn.
+The tenor horn has not appeared in the symphony orchestra, where its place is taken by the horn.
+It is a fixture of brass bands in Britain and the Commonwealth, and sometimes used in concert bands as a horn replacement.

 The tenor horn is also used in banda music in Mexico and Latin America, where it is called the saxor or charcheta.

-In chamber music, the standard quartet in brass bands is two cornets, tenor horn, and euphonium.
-In Russia the brass quartet in the late 19th century was two cornets, althorn, and tenorhorn (baritone), although Russian and Soviet composers after 1890 often substituted a trombone for the lowest part.
+In chamber music, the standard quartet in British brass bands is two cornets, tenor horn, and euphonium.
+In Russia, the brass quartet in the late 19th century was two cornets, tenor horn, and baritone horn, although Russian and Soviet composers after 1890 often substituted a trombone for the lowest part.
+In Germany, modern posaunenchor ensembles include bugle family instruments—flugelhorn, tenor horn, euphonium—alongside trumpets and trombones.
+In Scandinavia, an althorn in E♭ (tenor horn) is used in brass ensemble music, such as the Finnish torviseitsikko septet, whose repertoire includes early works by Jean Sibelius.